FSA Research Project 2020

 The FSA Research Project is an excellent opportunity to provide answers to your business questions.
 We deliver tailor made professional consultancy services and research reports for companies with international aspirations.
 As the FSA operates on a non-profit basis, company specific research can be conducted at a competitive price.
 The quality is guaranteed by years of experience, the careful selection of the researchers, seminars and language courses from knowledgeable experts.
 Above all this, we are guided by top strategy consulting firms and the best professors the city of Amsterdam has to offer.

 Financial Study association Amsterdam

 The Financial Study association Amsterdam (FSA) is connected to the University of Amsterdam and VU University.
 The FSA is the largest association for financial and economic oriented students in the Netherlands with over 4500 members.
 The FSA serves as intermediar between students and companies by organizing 20 different projects in the areas of finance, business, accountancy, consultancy and economics.
 For more information please visit: www.fsa.nl

 Services we can offer you

 The aim of the FSA Research Project is to provide consultancy services to multinational corporations with a team of student consultants.
 Each year a team of 18 students is carefully selected to participate in the project.
 The team will be dedicated to the acquisition and completion of nine different assignments.
 During the whole process the students will be trained by a number of leading companies to improve their skills and knowledge relevant to the project.

-Each year the research project visits a rapidly developing country in order to explore investment opportunities for companies with international aspirations.
+Each year the research project involves a rapidly developing country in order to explore investment opportunities for companies with international aspirations.
 The 2020 destination for the Research Project is: Chile.